In one of your interviews you said that you visit Ukraine three times a year and spend a few weeks there. What exactly do you do here?

 Головне управління розвідки МО України / Telegram

-The Mosquito Fleet is a very specific system, it is still difficult for me to imagine that such ships would survive a naval battle for more than an hour now.
-But thanks to the actions of the Ukrainians, Russia can no longer control the sea off the coast of Ukraine, neither in the Black Sea nor in the Sea of Azov.
-Ukraine cannot establish its own control, but it can deprive Russia of control — this is a great victory.
+The “Mosquito” fleet is a very specific system, it is still difficult for me to imagine that such ships would survive a naval battle for more than an hour now.
+But thanks to the actions of the Ukrainians, Russia can no longer control the sea off the coast of Ukraine, neither in the Black Sea nor in the Azov Sea.
+Ukraine cannot establish its own control, but it can deprive Russia of control.
+This is a great victory.

 This is the main idea — not to depend on other countries.

-Itʼs easy to say — to stay two generations ahead.
+Itʼs simple to say “stay two generations ahead”.
 But how to do it?

 lryna Vlasiuk / «Бабель»